SpeculativeCoder/adhoc-web/README.md

 This is a work in progress.

-The eventual ideal/goal of Adhoc is to be a system for running a multi-user, multi-server 3D world in the cloud (e.g. AWS) using Unreal Engine with the HTML5 (WebGL) platform plugin.
+The eventual ideal/goal of Adhoc is to be a system for running a multi-user, multi-server 3D world in the cloud (e.g. AWS) using Unreal Engine with the HTML5 ES3 (WebGL2) platform plugin.

 Full functionality of this repository depends upon the Adhoc Unreal plugin **which is not in this repository and is not yet available**.
 Also, the full build process and AWS setup is **not yet documented / included in this repository**.
 Thus, the Unreal functionality and cloud server management won't currently be usable out of the box.